Vandal Savage: The New 52

 In 2011, "The New 52" rebooted the DC universe.
 Vandal Savage gained immortality and superhuman strength by encountering a small meteorite that broke off from a radioactive comet that passed by Earth.
 Savage later learns that this meteor nearly struck Krypton before, but was deflected by an ancestor of Superman's.
-During the Dark Ages and the time of King Arthur, Savage joins with Etrigan the Demon, Madame Xanadu, and the Shining Knight to form the Demon Knights, fighting powerful forces that threaten humanity.
+During the Dark Ages and the time of King Arthur, Savage joins with Etrigan the Demon, Madame Xanadu, and Shining Knight to form the Demon Knights, fighting powerful forces that threaten humanity.
 Savage himself does this not out of altruism but to avoid boredom and test his might.

-In the modern day, the series DC Universe Presents presents Savage as an imprisoned serial killer who claims he is ancient and that his murders were sacrifices to forgotten gods.
-His daughter Kassandra "Kass" Sage is an FBI agent who consults him on a case.
-In this timeline, Savage is also the father of Angelo Bend, whom he later kills (although Angelo appears again without explanation as the Angle Man).

 Savage is later depicted as a villain free of imprisonment.
 After Superman's identity is exposed and he finds himself losing his powers, Superman eventually learns that Savage is responsible for his power drain after somehow infecting Superman with a form of radiation that hinders his body's ability to absorb sunlight.
 After capturing most of the Justice League and stealing Superman's Fortress of Solitude, Savage reveals that the comet which empowered him before will be passing by Earth again, and he intends to collect it with the aid of some of his mortal descendants, all of whom gain power as the comet approaches.
 Reaching the comet, he gains greater power and attempts to recruit Superman to his side after Superman is able to cure himself of the radiation inhibiting his powers through a risky form of kryptonite "chemotherapy".
 Rejecting Savage's offer, Superman sends the comet away, causing Savage to revert to his default form and power level.